skonfig/extra/type/__dma/man.rst

     If not defined, it defaults to `/etc/mailname` on Debian-derived Operating Systems and to `__target_host` otherwise.
-    See `dma(8)` for more information.
+    See `dma(8)` for more information. masquerade
+    Masquerade the envelope-from addresses with this address/hostname.
+    Use this setting if mails are not accepted by destination mail servers because your sender domain is invalid.
+    This option can be used multiple times.
+    For more information see the `dma(8)` man page. port
+    The port on which to deliver email.
+    If not provided, a sensible default port will be used based on the `--security` argument. security
+    Configures whether and how DMA should use secure connections.

+    ssl/tls
+        Enable TLS/SSL secured transfer.
+    starttls
+        Use STARTTLS to establish a secure connection. opportunistic (default)
+        Will try to establish a secure connection using STARTTLS, but allow unencrypted transfer if STARTTLS fails.
+        Most useful when dma is used without a smarthost, delivering remote messages directly to the outside mail exchangers. insecure
+        allow plain text SMTP login over an insecure connection.
+        Should really not be used anymore!

 EXAMPLES
 --------